 Click Start and search for “This PC” or open Windows Explorer →

-Minimize the window, while you’re locating all the files you want to backup to USB, left-click on them to copy, then return to This PC window, click on the flash drive and right-click to paste →
+Minimize the window and while you’re locating all the files you want to back up to USB, left-click on them to copy.
+Then, return to the This PC window, click on the flash drive, and right-click to paste →

-When you backup your mobile devices using your Mac, the backup is saved in a folder called MobileSync, which gets pretty big, especially if you have multiple devices all tied up to one computer.
+When you back up your mobile devices using your Mac, the backup is saved in a folder called MobileSync, which gets pretty large, especially if you have multiple devices all tied up to one computer.

 Locate your backups first.
 You can either type ~/Library/Application Support/MobileSync/Backup into Spotlight or locate backups for a specific device from Finder: